 Get Back Out There

-If you actually put some thought into the questions above rather than lazily skim through them in search of magical quick-fix answers, you probably came up with a different definition from mine on what it means to win at life.
+If you actually put some thought into the questions above rather than lazily skim through them in search of magical quick-fix answers, you will have come with a different definition from mine on what it means to win at life.

-But I hope you agree with me on two things:
+But I hope we agree on two things:

-- Thinking doesn’t do anything.
-To become a winner at life you’ve got to perform.
+- Thinking doesn’t get anything done.
+To become a winner at life, you’ve got to perform.